 Make corn muffins to go with your butternut squash soup and add a touch of sweetness to every bite.

-Or if you want something to contrast with the sweet notes of the butternut squash, simply add some green chile to your batter.
+And if you want something to contrast with the sweet notes, simply add some green chile to your batter.

-Let’s get down to the nitty-gritty of corn muffins.
+Ready to bake?
+Let’s get down to the nitty-gritty!

 Sauteed Brussel sprouts